When you get a connection request on LinkedIn from a stranger, do you open up their profile to check them out?

 It’s not just women, it happens to men too!
 Here’s a comment sent to me by Bruce Smeaton:

-“A profile of a young woman complete with a drop-dead gorgeous profile photo (which is either a stock photo or stolen from Google Images), a job role as a content producer and/or blogger with “World Connector”, a local US or UK address (and associated educational references), but very poor English literary skills.”
+“A profile of a young woman complete with a drop-dead gorgeous profile photo (which is either a stock photo or stolen from Google Images), a job role as a content producer and/or blogger with “World Connector”, a local US address (and associated educational references), but very poor English literacy skills.”

 5. Premium Members Can Be Fakes Too

-I had never seen fake LinkedIn accounts with a premium memberships until recently.
-It’s still rare but even fake accounts will sometimes have a Premium LinkedIn membership so don’t blindly accept an invite without a glance at their profile.
+It’s rare but even fake accounts will sometimes have a Premium LinkedIn membership, so don’t blindly accept an invite without a glance at their profile.